per1234/.github/workflow-templates/check-markdown.md

 ```
 Add CI workflow to check Markdown files for problems

-On every push and pull request that affects relevant files, and periodically, check the repository's shell scripts for
+On every push and pull request that affects relevant files, and periodically, check the repository's Markdown files for
 problems:

 - Use markdownlint to check for common problems and formatting.